MG4 EV: Sales

-Second generation (2025)
+Second generation (AH4EM; 2025)

-Exterior images of the second generation MG4 EV were first released by MG Motor in China on 20 March 2025.
+The exterior images of the second generation MG4 EV were first released by MG Motor in China on 20 March 2025.
 The vehicle entered mass production on 14 July 2025, with pre-sales in China beginning on 5 August 2025, and deliveries set to begin on 5 September in China.
-Availability and further information for a semi-solid-state battery version is set to be announced in September 2025.
+The semi-solid-state battery version went on sale in late 2025.

+Outside China, the model is marketed alongside the rear-wheel drive MG4 EV, as the MG4 EV Urban.
+Its model code is known as AH4EM.

-Unlike most global-market previous generation MG4 uses a rear-wheel drive and all-wheel drive, the model is based on the SAIC E3 electric vehicle architecture using a cell-to-body battery design with only available in front-wheel drive.
+While the previous generation MG4 is sold in rear-wheel drive and all-wheel drive variants, the second generation model is based on the SAIC E3 electric vehicle architecture using a cell-to-body battery design with only available in front-wheel drive.

 SAIC Motor chief designer Shao Jingfeng said that the new MG4's exterior styling includes styling elements from the Cyberster while balancing Chinese and international design preferences.

 The dashboard has a 15.6-inch 2.5K-resolution central infotainment touchscreen powered by a Qualcomm Snapdragon 8155 SoC.
 The infotainment system uses MG's new operating system co-developed with Oppo, with features such as smartphone mirroring, voice functions, and gesture-capable navigation.
 It can interface with smartphones to synchronize their apps and update, with compatibility with Android, Xiaomi, Huawei, and Apple devices.

 The MG4 has a 471 L rear cargo area, with an additional 98 L underneath the floor.
 It has a MacPherson strut front suspension and a torsion beam suspension at the rear.